 Communication Media Frequency of Issue Distribution Audience Pension Website www.lppa.co.uk Web Continually available.
 Updated as required Advertised on all communications All Scheme booklet Web Continually available.
-Updated as required For viewing as required All Factsheets Factsheets Web Continually available.
-Updated and replaced as required For viewing as required All Newsletters and scheme updates For viewing as required.
-Post to home address for targeted communication All Forms Web As required or paper Available to download or post to home address All
+Updated as required For viewing as required All Factsheets Web Continually available.
+Updated and replaced as required For viewing as required All Newsletters and scheme updates Web or paper As required For viewing as required.
+Post to home address for targeted communication All Forms Web or paper As required Available to download or post to home address All